 These are resources developed by Center staff and subject matter experts around the country to help prosecutors create or revamp their conviction review units.
 Feel free to use these templates and tools to fit your needs.
 If you have questions or suggestions to improve these tools, please let us know.

-Forming a conviction review unit involves numerous high-level decisions from what types of cases will the unit review to when will vacatur be recommended.
-Our discussion tool is to help Electeds and new unit directors make those decisions together before starting their work
+Forming a conviction review unit involves numerous high-level decisions from what types of cases will the unit review to when to vacate a conviction.
+Our discussion tool is designed to help Electeds and new unit directors make those decisions together before starting their work

 It’s important to develop a conflict of interest statement for your unit.
 Utilize our COI tool to better understand potential policies and protocols that could be implemented in your office.